 In many countries the use of water is increasingly restricted by its quality.
-The improvement and control of water quality in a water body can be achieved by regulation of municipal, industrial and agricultural waste discharges.
+The improvement and control of water quality in a water body can be achieved by regulation of municipal, industrial, and agricultural waste discharges.
 Waste treatment techniques by chemical and biological processes are highly developed, and while it is technically possible to approach "zero discharge" of wastes from point sources, in most cases it is neither necessary nor economically feasible.
-The important management decisions in water quality control relate to determining the degree and level of waste treatment that is consistent with the multiple uses of natural and man-made water bodies.
+The important management decisions in water quality control relate to determining the degree and level of waste treatment consistent with the multiple uses of natural and man-made water bodies.
 This implies the ability to forecast or predict the response of the waste-receiving water to future investments in waste treatment facilities.
 Therefore, the planning of regional development and the management of water resources systems requires an analysis of the interaction of waste discharges with the hydrophysical and ecological processes taking place in the aquatic environment.

-The organization of an IIASA workshop on Mathematical Modelling of Water Quality thus fulfilled two objectives: it provided an opportunity for intensive discussion of future research needs in developing hydrophysical and ecological models for water quality; and it allowed some assessment of the present state of scientific knowledge in this subject area.
-It was hoped in particular that the workshop would promote the establishment of a collaborative international network of research groups interested in the advancement of water quality modelling.
+The organization of an IIASA Workshop on Mathematical Modeling of Water Quality thus fulfilled two objectives: it provided an opportunity for intensive discussion of future research needs in developing hydrophysical and ecological models for water quality; and it allowed some assessment of the present state of scientific knowledge in this subject.
+It was hoped in particular that the Workshop would promote the establishment of a collaborative international network of research groups interested in the advancement of water quality modeling.

-As a basis for discussion it was suggested that the workshop participants might focus their attention on a number of key issues, for example:
+As a basis for discussion, it was suggested that the workshop participants focus their attention on a number of key issues, for example:

-- o the modelling of eutrophication in water bodies with - significant non-point nutrient loading, i.e. agricultural runoff;
+- the modeling of eutrophication in water bodies with significant nonpoint nutrient loading, i.e. agricultural runoff; - the impact of toxic pollutants on aquatic ecosystems; - problems of model dimensionality and complexity; - the relationship between models and the objectives for model application;

-- o the impact of toxic pollutants on aquatic ecosystems; - o problems of model dimensionality and complexity; - o the relationship between models and the objectives for model application; - o consideration of stochastic phenomena in water quality modelling; - o interfacing the models with planning and managementoriented studies.
+- consideration of stochastic phenomena in water quality modeling; and - interfacing the models with planning and management-oriented studies.

-All of these topics, among others, can be found in this report on the proceedings of the workshop.
+All of these topics, among others, can be found in this report on the Workshop.

-Moreover, it will be evident to the reader that the workshop participants offered many suggestions for future possible directions of the Institute's involvement in water quality modelling activities.
+Moreover, it will be evident to the reader that the workshop participants offered many suggestions for future possible directions of the Institute's involvement in water quality modeling activities.
 We are indeed gratified by this encouraging response and we look forward to a continuing fruitful collaboration and exchange of ideas.